Bergtrol/hillside/hillside52/README.md

 I find a few extra keys laying around lets me have multiple approaches to things.
 This allows me to choose between approaches gradually over time.
 Also, the extra keys fit within the existing Hillside48 footprint, the inner arrow might be a good thumb key, and the center arrow seems a good encoder spot.

-## Acknowledgments

-The awesome Low Profile Keyboards and splitkb.com discord communities provided a fertile learning ground for my keyboard explorations.

 ## Images